 John Lautner was an influential American architect whose work in Southern California combined progressive engineering and materials with highly expressive design.
 He stands among the most successful of Taliesin graduates.
 In Los Angeles, his dynamic and diverse residential designs such as “Silvertop” and the renowned “Chemosphere” are icons not to be missed.

 Elizabeth Rosensteel makes space dance.
 She sculpts it.
 She molds it.
-Abandoning traditional assumption of interior design, she wraps objects around an interior, granting them an artifactual status lost in the Victorian curio cabinet and even the most contemporary thing-stuffed room that offers so much it offers nothing.
+Abandoning traditional assumption of interior design, she wraps objects around an interior, granting them a timeless status.
 Simply, precisely, determinedly, she creates living spaces stripped of clutter and debris – space reverberating with intensity, complexity, and joy.
 Elizabeth Rosensteel gives space, space.

 R.M.
 Schindler (1887–1953) was born in Vienna, where he studied under architects Otto Wagner and Adolf Loos.
 Inspired by Frank Lloyd Wright’s 1910 Wasmuth portfolio, he came to Chicago in 1914 and began to work for Wright in 1918.
 Wright sent him to Los Angeles in 1920 to supervise the construction of the Hollyhock House.
 Unlike other Californian architects most of his projects were private houses for clients with limited budgets.
 Schindler remains one of our favorite Architects here at Jarson & Jarson.